stadium-software/repeater-datagrid/README.md

 Alll events in the example application either call a script to initialise the DataGrid or one to retreive the DataGrid state.

 ### Initialise Page Script
 The "RepeaterDataGridInit" script allows for the initalisation of the *Repeater* as a DataGrid.
 Call this script to initialise the DataGrid in the Page.Load script and whenever the dataset changes, like when it is filtered for example.
+Since each page has slightly different requirements and the "Initialise" script is not exactly the same across pagtes.

-In events that initialise or re-initialise the DataGrid, the example application simply calls a Page Script called "Initialise"
+In events that initialise or re-initialise the DataGrid, the example application simply calls a Page Script called "Initialise".
+The simplest example of this script can be created as follows:

 1. Create a Script called "Initialise" under the page
 2. Drag the "TotalRecords" query to the script